AlphaBravo7777/CS50_ProblemSets/pset4/bmp/README.md

 whodunit.c
 ---

-The program removes red and black pixels and makes the file klue.bmp usable for viewing
+This program removes red and black pixels and makes the file klue.bmp usable for viewing

 ### Build